 What is a smart city?

-A smart city is an urban area using advanced electronic methods to collect data, in order to improve operations and safety of its inhabitants.
-Smart cities are not necessarily the biggest metropoles in the world, but the ones that use the technology, to improve its effectivity and existence.
+A smart city is an urban area using advanced electronic methods to collect data, to improve the operations and safety of its inhabitants.
+Smart cities are not necessarily the biggest metropoles in the world, but the ones that use technology, to improve their effectiveness and existence.

-The 4th Industrial Revolution was first introduced by Klaus Schwab in 2015 and now it is paving the way for the development of Smart Cities.
+The 4th Industrial Revolution (Industry 4.0) was first introduced by Klaus Schwab in 2015 and now it is paving the way for the development of Smart Cities.

-We are talking about a smart city when advanced urban infrastructures use data to increase living experience for the citizens.
+We are talking about a smart city when advanced urban infrastructures use data to increase the living experience for the citizens

-You might have heard about smart buildings or grocery ordering refrigerators, where gaining data from an individual's routine and robotize their daily tasks allow them a more cost and time efficient way of living.
+You might have heard about smart buildings or grocery-ordering refrigerators, where gaining data from an individual's routine and robotizing their daily tasks allow them a more cost and time-efficient way of living.

-As some experts have explained it, 'smart cities are basically regular cities on testosterones'.
-Smart cities have amazing infrastructure and rapid growth.
+As some experts have explained, "smart cities are regular cities on testosterone".
+Smart cities have the amazing infrastructure and rapid growth.

-The greatest challenge of emergency services is that accidents or disasters cannot be predicted and the safety of citizens, who ultimately use the city, highly depend on the response of the emergency sector.
-Delay in response times could be the difference between life and death.
+The greatest challenge of emergency services is that accidents or disasters cannot be predicted and the safety of citizens, who ultimately use the city, highly depends on the response of the emergency sector.
+A delay in response times could be the difference between life and death.

-While manpower deployed during emergency situations can be trained, they must be provided with proper information and vital equipment in time to give a head start in cutting response time.
+While manpower deployed during emergencies can be trained, they must be provided with proper information and vital equipment in time to give a head start in cutting response time.

-That is why it is important to raise initiatives, which provide reliable information of dispatch supplies on board of emergency vehicles.
-This ensures a quick and smooth functioning of emergency services.
+That is why it is important to raise initiatives, which provide reliable information on dispatch supplies on board emergency vehicles.
+This ensures the quick and smooth functioning of emergency services.

-AutoPi delivers innovative connected car services to enhance and reimagine the driving experience for citizens.
-AutoPi is working on solutions to make a digital transformation in the automotive industry and build a foundation for human centric mobility services.
+The AutoPi TMU device delivers innovative connected car services to enhance and reimagine the driving experience for citizens.
+AutoPi is working on solutions to make a digital transformation in the automotive industry and build a foundation for human-centric mobility services.

-AutoPi is specializing in IoT hardware devices and extendable cloud platform to securely connect vehicles to the internet and gain data of automotive usage which provide a cheaper, safer and smoother way of driving for its users.
+AutoPi is specializing in IoT hardware devices and extendable cloud platform to securely connect vehicles to the internet and gain data on automotive usage which provide a cheaper, safer, and smoother way of driving for its users.

-Even though the widespread adoption of IoT technology is still facing some challenges, besides the automotive industry, connected lightning devices and healthcare is also one of the fastest growing sectors in the automation industry.
+Even though the widespread adoption of IoT technology is still facing some challenges, besides the automotive industry, connected devices and healthcare is also one of the fastest-growing sectors in the automation industry.

-Therefore we have decided to put together a series of articles to give you an opportunity to gain valuable insights and help you stay tuned with the latest updates on smart city mobility solutions.
+Therefore we have decided to put together a series of articles to allow you to gain valuable insights and help you stay tuned with the latest updates on smart city mobility solutions.

 Road Condition Detection

-Maintenance of roads are typically handled by the public road service.
-Detection of condition relies on manual inspection and reporting, sometimes by the users of the roads.
+Maintenance of roads is typically handled by the public road service.
+Detection of conditions relies on manual inspection and reporting, sometimes by the users of the roads.